Ryanmugo/Amazon_Sales/README.md

 ***5. Detailed Item Type Analysis by Region and Year:****

 - Identify the item type that generated the most sales in each region, categorized by sales channel (offline and online) for each year.

+By leveraging Power BI's capabilities and SQL for data processing, we can transform Amazon's sales data into a powerful tool for strategic planning and performance improvement.
+This project showcases the transition process and the resulting insights that drive better business decisions.

+## Data Source

+- Our database is sourced from Kaggle, specifically from an Excel extract available at this [this link](Assets/Documents/Kaggle_to_powerbi.png)